-Identification of fine wire and half-pin loosening is an important part of the management of patients undergoing treatment with external circular frame and hexapod frames.
+Identification of fine wire and half-pin loosening is an important part of the management of patients undergoing treatment with all types of external fixation.
 A consensus agreement on what defines a loose wire or half-pin remains elusive.
 Defined criteria, clinically, radiologically, or biomechanically, would serve to allow more homogeneity in reporting outcomes in published data.